reeshuffled/reeshuffled.github.io/_posts/2023-11-28-Reflecting-on-50-Posts.md

 ---
 layout: article
-categories: Articles
-tags: ["IndieWeb/Meta-blogging"]
+tags:
+- IndieWeb/Meta-blogging
-title: "Reflecting on 50 Posts"
+title: Reflecting on 50 Posts
 slug: reflecting-on-50-posts
-description: "A look at how my blog and I have changed over 50 posts to my blog."
+description: A look at how my blog and I have changed over 50 posts to my blog.
-started_at: "2023-11-09 21:41:00"
+started_at: '2023-11-09 21:41:00'
+category: Garden
 ---

 ## Is 50 posts a big milestone?